 An understanding of blood pressure is basically simple.
 It is the pressure from the heart necessary to drive blood through our blood vessels, and it varies with conditions such as work or rest.
 We recognize a high and low pressure of a wave corresponding to each heartbeat, and we determine what is normal pressure from the average of many thousands of people.

-Experience teaches us that blood pressure much higher than normal frequently results in a limitation of body activity through easy fatigue, poor endurance and lack of a healthy reserve.
-There are, of course, many other difficulties resulting from high blood pressure, including headache, dizziness, shortness of breath, palpitation and kidney disease.
-Also in the background of high blood pressure disease hover the spectres of stroke and heart failure.
+Experience teaches us that blood pressure much higher than normal frequently results in a limitation of body activity through easy fatigue, poor endurance, and lack of a healthy reserve.
+There are, of course, many other difficulties resulting from high blood pressure, including headache, dizziness, shortness of breath, palpitation, and kidney disease.
+Also, in the background of high blood pressure disease, hover the specters of stroke and heart failure.

 The evidence points heavily to salt as an important factor in high blood pressure.
 Although its exact role is unknown, the hypersensitive patient often does much better when salt is cut down in the diet.

 The treatment of high blood pressure consists principally in the physician’s guidance in diet restriction, weight determination, drug therapy, and continual observation.
 In no other medical disease is the close cooperation between doctor and patient so richly rewarded as in the treatment of high blood pressure.
 Like the fitting of shoes, the physician must guide the blood pressure patient into a practical, effective, and tolerable manner of treatment, which the patient will accept and carry on from day to day for complete control of this most significant disease.